paultgriffiths/python-cloud-model/README.md

 This repository contains a physically based Python parcel model developed to study cloud droplet activation and condensational growth in mixed aerosol populations.

-The model is designed as a **research-oriented framework**, with a strong emphasis on physical interpretability, numerical stability, and transparent implementation.
+The model is designed as a research-oriented framework, with a strong emphasis on physical interpretability, numerical stability, and transparent implementation.

 ## Scientific Motivation